-Pediatric & Adolescent Medicine (Children)
+Pediatric & Adolescent Medicine (Children), Primary Care

-A child’s confidence depends on hearing certain messages, and parents are in the best position to send them.
-Confident children know their own goodness, and that they are worthy of being loved and belonging with their friends and family.
+Children's confidence depends on hearing certain messages, and parents are in the best position to send them.
+Confident children know they are worthy of being loved and belonging with their friends and family.
 Parents communicate this self-worth to their children through verbal and nonverbal messages every day.

-I delight in being your mother (father).
+1. I delight in being your parent.

-You deserve to be treated well, and when you are not, you are strong.
+3. You deserve to be treated well, and when you are not, you are strong.

-Your feelings are worth being known.
+4. Your feelings are worth being known.

-You can use your strength to meet challenges.
+5. You can use your strength to meet challenges.